 RSVP is sponsoring its 24th annual Independence Day Carnival & Celebration July 1-4 in Mills Park.
-The event includes live music by Jake Armer and the Hotdogs, and, of course, a synchronized fireworks display set to a patriotic musical score.
+The event includes live music by Jake Armer and the Hotdogs, and, of course, a synchronized fireworks display set to a patriotic musical score on Monday.
 The event will be broadcast on Wild 102.9 FM with a live radio remote from Mills Park.
 Discount coupons for $5 are available at RSVP’s office and booth.
 All proceeds help seniors remain independent.
 For more information, contact Executive Director Susan Haas 775-687-4680, ext.
 2, or go to www.nevadaruralrsvp.org.

 Saturday through Monday

 The Nevada State Railroad Museum’s Independence Day celebration Saturday through Monday will offer train rides and other activities from 10 a.m. to 4 p.m. each day.
 A parade of trains, featuring Steam Locomotive No. 25, the McKeen Motor Car and the historic wood-burning Inyo, will be at 9 a.m.
 Sunday and Monday.
 Additionally, the Glenbrook will be under steam and operating demonstration runs.
 Alternating runs between the McKeen Motor Car and the No. 25 are planned from 10 a.m. to 4 p.m. each day, allowing visitors to ride both trains.
 All-inclusive wristbands offering admission to the event, museum and unlimited train rides are available for $15 for adults; $10 for museum members; $5 for children 4-17.
 Children 3 and under are free.
 For more information, call 775-687-6953, ext.
 224.